Algorithms Cater To The Mean – Not The Individual

 Now imagine we take a sample of 100 people and calculate their average net worth.
 There are outliers alive (Jeff Bezos, Cristiano Ronaldo even Joe Rogan) who can totally distort your average making everyone else’s combined net worth look like a rounding error for our outlier.

 There are domains subject to an outlier so extreme that it can completely distort the game for the rest.
 These domains are wealth, income, subscribers, deaths, size of planets, viruses, etc. Clicked links on the internet.
-Page 1 search results.
+Page 1 search results on Google.

 ‘You Can’t Lose A Ton Of Weight In One Day, But You Can Lose A Ton Of Money’